XRPLF/XRPL-Standards/XLS-20/README.md

 If neither of those fields is specified, the transaction is malformed and shall produce a `tem` class error.

-The semantics of `brokered` mode are slightly different than one in `direct` mode: The account executing the transaction functions as a broker, bringing the two offers together and causing them to be matched but does not acquire ownership of the involved NFT, which will, if the transaction is successful, be transferred directly from the seller to the buyer.
+The semantics of `brokered` mode are slightly different than one in `direct` mode: the account executing the transaction functions as a broker, bringing the two offers together and causing them to be matched, but does not acquire ownership of the involved NFT, which will, if the transaction is successful, be transferred directly from the seller to the buyer.

 #### 1.5.6.2.
 Execution Details

 ##### 1.5.6.2.1.
 Direct Mode

-In `direct` mode, **`NFTokenOfferAccept`** transaction **MUST** fail if:
+In `direct` mode, an **`NFTokenOfferAccept`** transaction **MUST** fail if:

 1. The **`NFTokenOffer`** against which **`NFTokenOfferAccept`** transaction is placed is an offer to `buy` the **`NFToken`** and the account executing the **`NFTokenOfferAccept`** is not, at the time of execution, the current owner of the corresponding **`NFToken`**.
 2. The **`NFTokenOffer`** against which **`NFTokenOfferAccept`** transaction is placed is an offer to `sell` the **`NFToken`** and was placed by an account which is not, at the time of execution, the current owner of the **`NFToken`**.
-3. The **`NFTokenOffer`** against which **`NFTokenOfferAccept`** transaction is placed is an offer to `sell` the **`NFToken`** and was placed by an account which is not, at the time of execution, the `Account` in the recipient field of the **`NFTokenOffer`**, if there exist one.
+3. The **`NFTokenOffer`** against which **`NFTokenOfferAccept`** transaction is placed is an offer to `sell` the **`NFToken`** and was placed by an account which is not, at the time of execution, the `Account` in the recipient field of the **`NFTokenOffer`**, if one exists.
 4. The **`NFTokenOffer`** against which **`NFTokenOfferAccept`** transaction is placed specifies an `expiration` time and the close time field of the parent of the ledger in which the transaction would be included has already passed.
 5. The **`NFTokenOffer`** against which **`NFTokenOfferAccept`** transaction is placed to buy or sell the **`NFToken`**